chrisregner/Was-or-Will-Be-There/README.md

 ---

-## Todos

-- tests
-  - nav
-  - PaperWithAnimatingHt
-  - InsertPaperTransition
-  - PlansAndJournals (active item behavior)

 ## Possible additional features

-- additional features
+- allow clearing datepicker value
 - notification
   - notify when...
     - 30 days before an departure/homecoming
     - 7 days before an departure/homecoming
     - 1 day before an departure/homecoming
     - on the day of departure/homecoming
     - 1 day after homecoming (journalize)
 - sort plans/journals/both
   - chronologically
   - geographically
 - input on map to search and select places
   - pan map upon selection
 - automatic image deleting (when certain limit is met, delete in the next midnight?)